-Containing the cities of Anaheim, Santa Ana, Irvine, and Huntington Beach, Orange County in California is the sixth most-populous county in the United States, home to over three million people (as of the 2010 census).
+Containing the cities of Anaheim, Santa Ana, Irvine, and Huntington Beach, California's Orange County in California is the sixth most-populous county in the United States, home to more than three million people.

-From a day spent on the beach or browsing art galleries in Laguna Beach to checking out an area museum or exploring Old Town Orange, there's plenty of free things to do on your vacation to California.
-There are even a few free events hosted by Orange County cities and tourist destinations, especially in the summer.
+But luckily, from a day spent on the beach or browsing art galleries in Laguna Beach to checking out an area museum or exploring Old Town Orange, there are plenty of free things to do, for residents and visitors alike.

-It can be expensive to park at the State beaches, but there are a number of places along the coast where you can park for free and enjoy the beach.
-San Clemente, in particular, is known for its free beach parking, but you can also find some free parking near the beach in Seal Beach and Sunset Beach at the northern end of the county.
+It can be expensive to park at the state beaches, but there are some places along the coast where you can park for free and enjoy the beach.
+San Clemente is known for its free beach parking, but you can also find some free parking near the beach in Seal Beach and Sunset Beach at the northern end of the county.

 With famous beaches like Huntington Beach, Newport Beach, Laguna Beach, Dana Point, and San Clemente, Orange County is one of the best destinations in the Los Angeles for a day spent by the ocean.

 While the Disney theme parks may cost a fortune, Downtown Disney allows guests to park for free for three hours to walk around the shops and enjoy seasonal entertainment without spending a dime.
-Of course, there are lots of tempting things to spend money on, but you can take a nice stroll and enjoy the ambiance for free.
+There are lots of tempting things to spend money on, but you can still take a pleasant stroll and enjoy the ambiance for free.

-Right along the Pacific Coast Highway (PCH) at Warner in Huntington Beach is the Bolsa Chica Ecological Reserve, a bird lover's paradise.
-Located on the opposite side of the road from the beach with a trail that runs along the inside of the wetlands away from the road, this nature reserve is an ideal destination for beachgoers who want to explore a bit of wilderness, too.
+Right along the Pacific Coast Highway in Huntington Beach is the Bolsa Chica Ecological Reserve, a bird lover's paradise.
+With a trail that runs along the inside of the wetlands away from the road, this nature reserve is an ideal destination for beachgoers who want to explore a bit of wilderness, too.

-With a small, free parking lot at the corner of Warner and another smaller lot across from the beach parking, Bolsa Chica Wetlands is an absolutely free destination with easy access from the PCH.
+Bolsa Chica Wetlands is an entirely free destination with easy access from the highway.
 Additionally, there's a wildlife viewing bridge that crosses the wetlands, so you can immerse yourself in nature without having to get dirty.

 The Muckenthaler Cultural Center in Fullerton is a non-profit cultural center on an old estate that has free art exhibits and a calendar full of mostly-free public programs.
 Free events and attractions for 2018 include the H2OMG!
 Watercolor Gone Wild exhibit, the Spring Family Arts Night, the Summer Solstice Festival, the Day of the Dead Festival, the Holiday Festival, and the Fall Arts Student Showcase.

-Old Towne Orange is a square-mile historic district around the Orange Plaza Circle at the intersection of Chapman and Glassel in the city of Orange.
-The area around the Circle is lined with antique and vintage shops that are great for window shopping, even if you're not buying, but there's also a whole series of events each summer that are free to attend including the Taste of Orange Festival, the Old Towne Orange Tweetup at the Streamliner Lounge, and the Orchard Walk's Oktoberfest.
+Old Towne Orange is a square-mile historic district around the Orange Plaza Circle in the city of Orange.
+The area around the circle is lined with antique and vintage shops that are great for window shopping, even if you're not buying.
+But there's also a whole series of events each summer that are free to attend including the Taste of Orange Festival, the Old Towne Orange Tweetup at the Streamliner Lounge, and the Orchard Walk's Oktoberfest.

 The Bowers Museum in Santa Ana hosts a free family festival on the first Sunday of the month, and admission to the museum is free every Sunday for Santa Ana residents.
 Routinely voted as the number one museum in all of Orange County, there is plenty to see at the Bowers Museum including exhibits on the First Californians, California's missions and ranchos, California art, and the Pacific Islands collection.

-At the Fullerton Arboretum, you can wander around the largest botanical garden in Orange County, which stretches for over 26 acres and features a collection of 4,000 plant species from around the globe.
-Also be sure to check out the Heritage House from 1894, the Visitors' Center, the Children's Garden, Nature Center, and the OC Agricultural and Nikkei Heritage Museum while you're there.Continue to 9 of 35 below.
+At the Fullerton Arboretum, you can wander around the largest botanical garden in Orange County, which stretches over 26 acres and features a collection of 4,000 plant species from around the globe.
+Check out the Heritage House from 1894, the visitors' center, the Children's Garden, Nature Center, and the OC Agricultural and Nikkei Heritage Museum while you're there.Continue to 9 of 15 below.

 No matter which option you decide to take, you're sure to enjoy the rich nature of southern California if you explore the Orange County Regional Trail System.